datboi-1337/art_engine/README.md

       "childIndex": 4,         // layersOrder index of child layer "layerIndex": 0,         // layerConfiguration index
-      "maxCount": 0,           // This will be calculated later, should always be 0 by default "forced": false          // false for incompatibility
+      "maxCount": 0,           // This will be calculated later, should always be 0 by default "forced": false,         // false for incompatibility
-    }
+      "universal": false       // false because it does not apply to all layer configurations }
   },
   "TurtleEyes": {